kiakeshmiri/process-runner/rfd/0-process-runner.md

 Application should lock resource properly in this case we are talking about []byte that is shared between cmd.Stdout and getLogs goroutine. cmd may keep adding data to the []byte while it's running, and other goroutined will keep reading or waiting for new data to be added.
 To make sure there is no race condition server will build with -race option which is not recommended for production but it will help debugging.

-### resource control for CPU, Memory and Disk IO per job using cgroups.
+### resource control for CPU, Memory and Disk IO per job using cgroups

 Resource control can be added by using ```mkdir /sys/fs/cgroup/mygroup``` command.
 It will create a group under ```/sys/fs/cgroup/```. for example running ```mkdir /sys/fs/cgroup/mygroup``` command will create the following file structure under /sys/fs/cgroup/mygroup: